 - 1. Open to any Palm Beach & Broward County 4-H member 5-7 years of age who is officially enrolled as of November 1 of the current 4-H year. - 2.
 Each member may only exhibit eight items following the rules listed in the previous sections. - 3.
-Each member will receive feedback from the judges and a participation ribbon but not premium money, or a numerical judging result. - 4.
+Each member will receive feedback from the judges and a participation ribbon but no premium money nor a numerical judging result. - 4.
 Cloverbuds are encouraged to enroll in the Discovering 4-H project.